Dynamics of iterated function systems on the circle close to rotations: Introduction

-In the case of iterations of a single diffeomorphism on the circle, the Denjoy examples~\cite{KH95} show the existence of invariant minimal Cantor sets in the $C^1$-topology.
-Thus one can expect that the above Theorem~\ref{thmC} fails in the $C^1$-topology.
-The recent work of Shinohara~\cite{S12} points in this direction, showing that there is a closed invariant minimal set different from a $ss$-interval for $\IFS(f_0,f_1)$ with $f_0$ and $f_1$ close to the identity in the $C^1$-topology.
+In the case of iterations of a single diffeomorphism on the circle, the Denjoy examples~\cite[Chapter X]{Her79} show the existence of minimal invariant Cantor sets in the $C^1$-topology.
+Thus one can expect that Theorem~\ref{thmC} above fails in the $C^1$-topology.
+The recent works of Shinohara~\cite{S12, S13} give examples of $\IFS(f_0,f_1)$ with $f_0$ and $f_1$ close to the identity in the $C^1$-topology and forming an $ss$-interval, such that the minimal set is a Cantor set.

 The paper is organized as follows.
 Firstly, in Section~\ref{s:duminy} we state and give a proof of a relevant result of Duminy.
 This is necessary in order to understand the next section, which is a generalization of Duminy's Theorem using a new notion of cycles for IFS and concludes with the proof of Theorem~\ref{thmA}.
 In Section~\ref{s:spectral-decomposition} we show a Spectral Decomposition Theorem on the real line, and afterwards prove Theorem~\ref{thmB}.
-The trichotomy on the shape of invariant minimal sets is taken up in the next section and finally Theorem~\ref{thmC} and Duminy's Theorem under the assumptions of Theorem~\ref{thmA} are shown.
+The trichotomy on the shape of minimal invariant sets is taken up in the next section and finally Theorem~\ref{thmC} and Duminy's Theorem under the assumptions of Theorem~\ref{thmA} are shown.

-\textbf{Notation:} In what follows we will use the following notation:
+\textbf{Notation:} In what follows we will use the following notation, where $f_0$ and $f_1$ are diffeomorphisms of the circle with periodic points of period $n_0$ and $n_1$ respectively: